ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 * (Apollon77) Try to prevent Amazon rate limiting (again)

 ### 3.21.0 (2022-11-03)
-* IMPORTANT: Because of rate limits by Amazon I decided to remove the update of smart home device values in intervals because it seems to produce too much load in Skills and Amazon systems.
+* IMPORTANT: Because of rate limits by Amazon, I decided to remove the update of smart home device values in intervals because it seems to produce too much load in Skills and Amazon systems.
 * (Apollon77) Optimizes loading of smart home device states
 * (Apollon77) Fixed issue with enabling/disabling of Alarms in combination with non-default music for the alarm
 * (Apollon77) Prevented that Timers or Alarms that are long in the future to trigger their trigger state too early